Most of the links on this post are informational, but a few are affiliate links to help maintain this website.

 As it turned out the diagnosis was only the beginning.
 Through the process I learned a lot about myself and felt my purpose shifting.
 A health professional I follow on Facebook posted this quote from Thich Nhat Hanh:

-The phrase, "no mud, no lotus" rang true true for me.
+The phrase, "no mud, no lotus" rang too true for me.
 There are so many beautiful things that have grown out of this illness: I have found medical professionals that I trust, I have met tons of amazing people, I started my writing career, I started eating nutritious foods, I made meditation and yoga a priority, and I completely, re-framed my outlook on life.
 The biggest thing was it gave me the bravery to leave my job.

 Oprah says when the universe wants to tell you something it starts with a whisper.
 My whisper started 10 years ago and kept getting louder and louder.
 Getting sick was the universe screaming at me, "You're going the wrong way."
 Without this illness I never would've found my way back to my true path.

 One day I was scrolling through my Twitter feed, and I came upon a tweet about the Lyme Warrior campaign "Ink to End Lyme."

 It was the excuse I was waiting for to get my next tattoo.
-On the Ink to End Lyme campaign page I found out there is a tattoo artist in Chicago who also has Lyme and was participating in the event.
+I found out there is a tattoo artist in Chicago who also has Lyme and was participating in the event.

 I contacted Kyle Adani at Revolution Tattoo and asked if he would do my tattoo.
 He graciously accepted and designed a beautiful lotus flower tattoo.